-A fundamental element in the housing first approach is that a permanent housing solution should be provided early in the course of an intervention together with floating support to enable the formerly homeless individuals to live on their own.
-Both ACT and ICM have proven to be effective methods of social support.
+A fundamental element in the housing first approach is that a permanent housing solution should be provided early in the course of an intervention process together with floating support to enable the formerly homeless individuals to live on their own.
+As mentioned earlier, both ACT and ICM have proven to be effective methods of social support (Coldwell & Bendner, 2007, Nelson et al., 2007).

-A first question is how we should measure the housing chances of participating in the ACTprogram?
+A first question is how we should measure the housing chances of participating in the ACTprogramme?
 When individuals are assigned to the ACT-team, they are typically still in a homelessness situation.
 Being assigned to the project in practice also involves an assignment to housing.
 Depending on the type of housing the individual is assigned for, there may be a waiting time before housing is available.
 In Tsemberis' study (Tsemberis et al. 2004), housing stability is measured as the proportion of total intake, who is housed at different times of follow-up.
 This means that in the beginning relatively few are housed, then in the period where housing is obtained the share who are housed increase steeply.
 Eventually some lose their housing again and the rate who are housed may therefore decline again.
 The long term housing stability rates (at one and two year follow up) in Tsemberis' study are around 80-85 per cent.
 However, there is no report on whether those not in a stable housing situation were housed at some point, and lost the housing again, or whether they were never housed in the first place.

 Thus, a question is whether housing stability/exit from homelessness should be measured as the proportion of all individuals assigned to the project at a given time, who are housed, or if it should be measured as the proportion of individuals assigned to housing, who maintain their housing, with the support from the ACT-team.
-In this study we will measure housing stability (chance of exiting homelessness) as the proportion amongst those who are actually housed through the project and who maintain their housing throughout the project period.
+In this study we will measure housing stability (chance of exiting homelessness) as the proportion amongst those who are actually housed through the project and who maintain their housing throughout the observation period.
 Thereby individuals still waiting to be housed through the project are excluded from the measurement.
-A reason for this is that including individuals waiting to be housed into the measurement of housing chances, would mean that the waiting time to obtain housing and the practices of assigning individuals to the program in relation to this waiting time would influence the measure of housing chances.
-By measuring housing outcome as the proportion, who remains housed amongst those who were housed through the program we get a clearer measure of the effectiveness of the ACT-support on chances to exit homelessness and staying housed.
+A reason for this is that including individuals waiting to be housed into the measurement of housing chances, would mean that the waiting time to obtain housing and the practices of assigning individuals to the programme in relation to this waiting time would influence the measure of housing chances.
+By measuring housing outcome as the proportion, who remains housed amongst those who were housed through the programme we get a clearer measure of the effectiveness of the ACT-support on chances to exit homelessness and staying housed.

 Due to the set up of the monitoring system, it is not possible to determine the housing situation at specific follow-up intervals for each participant individually.
-It is only possible to extract whether a participant is still housed at each measurement time every third month independent of individual start-up time.
+It is only possible to extract whether a participant is still housed at each measurement time independent of individual start-up time.
 Therefore, the outcome measure of housing stability is calculated as the share of participants who were initially housed through the project and who are still housed.
 Additional information has been provided from the team about the housing status of the citizens.

-As mentioned earlier a total of 64 citizens have been housed through the program so far, while 12 are waiting to be housed.
-Most of those waiting to be housed have been assigned to the team very recently, and some are waiting to move in to the 18 new row houses which have been attached to the program after a renovation.
+Of the 92 citizens who have been assigned to the programme until January 2013, 80 have been housed, while 12 are waiting to be housed.
+Most of those waiting to be housed have been assigned to the team very recently.